projen/projen/docs/api/API.md

 [javascript.Projenrc](#projen-javascript-projenrc)|Sets up a javascript project to use TypeScript for projenrc.
 [javascript.Transform](#projen-javascript-transform)|*No description*
 [javascript.TypescriptConfig](#projen-javascript-typescriptconfig)|*No description*
+[javascript.TypescriptConfigExtends](#projen-javascript-typescriptconfigextends)|Container for `TypescriptConfig` `tsconfig.json` base configuration(s).
+Extending from more than one base config file requires TypeScript 5.0+.
 [javascript.UpgradeDependencies](#projen-javascript-upgradedependencies)|Upgrade node project dependencies.
 [javascript.UpgradeDependenciesSchedule](#projen-javascript-upgradedependenciesschedule)|How often to check for new versions and raise pull requests for version upgrades.
 [javascript.WatchPlugin](#projen-javascript-watchplugin)|*No description*